cure-lab/cure-lab.github.io/_people/min_li.md

 ---
 <hr>
 ### Bio
-Min LI is a third-year Ph.D. student at The Chinese University of Hong Kong.
+Min LI is a year-4 Ph.D. student at The Chinese University of Hong Kong.
 He received the B.Eng degree in 2018 from Shanghai Jiao Tong University.
 Currently, his research interest includes machine learning system, AI security and EDA.